stephenwf/yesterdays-lambeth-today/_notes/process.md

 The reason this doesn't work is that it's a IIIF Image API v3 Image Service, which expects `size` param requests to be of the form `/w,h/`, but Canvas Panel is requesting them in the v2 Canonical Form `/w,/`.
 These are **static** tiles, hosted on GitHub, and as a level 3 service I only generated them in the `/w,h/` form - so all the tiles are 404s.

 If it did work, I assume I would write some script to grab the annotations, and make them interactive, using https://iiif-canvas-panel.netlify.app/docs/examples/annotations as a starting point.
+I am not sure if there's a simpler way though.
+The general case here is a Canvas as a navigation device, with linking annotations going to different HTML pages - a map is just one version of this.

-Parking that for now, here is the first exhibition Panel:
+Parking the map for now, here is the first exhibition Panel:

 Panel 2 manifest: